holochain/syn/README.md

 npm install
 npm run dev
 ```
 Now open two tabs in your browser pointing at `http://localhost:5000`.
-In the second tab, change the `appPort` to `8889`.
+In the second tab, change the `app_port` to `8889`.
 Then click 'Connect'.
 Now you should be able to see both agents and start editing text on either tab and see it appear on the other.

 ### Testing